ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 This epiphany caused a curious tingle in my brain which I wanted to experience again.
 So I sought assistance via this excellent textbook-like work, which takes the reader on a step-by-step course explaining the different types of clues to be found in cryptic crosswords and techniques for solving these.

 Thanks to this book, I now find myself capable of tackling the relatively easy _Everyman_ crossword in _The Observer_ each week, and sometimes the cryptic crossword in _New Statesman_, dependent on the setter.
-The tingles in my brain keep coming along with those &#8220;a-ha!&#8221; moments when the penny drops on a cute parsing.
+The tingles in my brain keep coming along with those “a-ha!” moments when the penny drops on a cute parsing.
 I’m enjoying building my vocabulary and general knowledge, and hope to build up to tackling the tougher problems in the national dailies next year.

 ### [Exponential: How Accelerating Technology is Leaving Us Behind and What to Do About It][15] by Azeem Azhar {#exponential-how-accelerating-technology-is-leaving-us-behind-and-what-to-do-about-it-by-azeem-azhar.wp-block-heading}